 Voilá!
-ZIP MAGAZINE is going live in a brand new outfit: just a bit of couture we custom-made detail by detail, after many hours of work.
-The spirit of Viennese Art Nouveau, along with a touch of raw New York, moves threadlike through vivid imagery, interviews, and stories about art, film and fashion.
+ZIP MAGAZINE is going live in a brand new outfit: just a bit of couture I custom-made detail by detail, after many hours of work.
+The spirit of Viennese Art Nouveau, along with a touch of raw New York & bohemian Los Angeles moves threadlike through vivid imagery, interviews, and stories about art and fashion.

 ZIP MAGAZINE isn’t just about stories, though.
 It also has a mission.

 There are a lot of fresh, talented young people out there who deserve to be seen.
 Our first project, the theme of which is “ZIP & Culture,” produced by students at the Parsons School of Design under the direction of art director Marcos Chavez, is an exciting trip through youth culture, street art and handcrafts.
 At different points over the year we’ll present projects by these students and report on them via film, feature stories and interviews.

 So join us on a trip through creative space.
 Let yourself be surprised, seduced and delighted, pleasured and inspired!

 ZIP Magazine is an independent online magazine blog that makes the global interface between culture and creativity fashionable.

 ZIP Magazine is about Interviews, Art, Fashion, Film and Culture.
 We are tapping into the exciting dynamic of these very diverse scenes through interviews, trend-surfing and intimate looks behind-the-scenes, a dynamic in which the past drives both the present and the future—and in which timelessness is paramount.

 We bring a personal touch to the craft - The history of fashion, to film, culture and contemporary art, and we make these worlds eminently approachable by interviews with real people telling their own stories, by giving creative people the space to talk about what makes them tick.